crate/cloud-reference/docs/billing.rst

 ===============

-Crate also offers a special type of payment method suited for large customers that don't want to use credit card or marketplace subscriptions (AWS/Azure).
+Crate also offers a special type of payment method suited for large customers that don't want to use a credit card or marketplace subscriptions (AWS/Azure).
-With this type of subcription a contract is created directly with Crate.
+With this type of subscription, a contract is created directly with Crate.

 .. image:: _assets/img/custom-contract.png
    :alt: Custom contract payment option

 ..
 NOTE::
-    This type of payment method does not show up in your Cloud console automatically as it needs to be configures specifically per-customer.
+    This type of payment method does not show up in your Cloud console automatically as it needs to be configured specifically for every customer.

     If you're interested in this option, don't hesitate and contact us at **support@crate.io**